LuziferSenpai/Colored-Blueprints/README.md

 Hey Guys,

-this MOD adds new colored Blueprints/Blueprint-Books to the Game.
-You need to craft them, but they are only a different color than the normal Blueprints/Blueprint-Books.
-They have the same other specs!
+this MOD adds new colored Blueprints/Blueprint Books to the Game.
+Working like the normal Blueprints/Blueprint Books, but look different!

-## Future Plans:
- - Add more colors!

 ## Supported languages:
  - English